Nationwide Mutual Usage Service: Multi-function Cards for Regional Transit

 Beginning in 2021, initially targeting Aomori, Akita, northern Iwate, Yamagata, and Gunma Prefectures, JR East introduced IC cards, 2-in-1 cards which combine the needs of smaller, local transit operators with standard Suica functionality.
 With limited budget and resources to overhaul historical systems to comply with JR East's standards, these cards allow for regional "affiliate" operators to continue supporting various implementations of commuter passes while also providing riders with the ability to use their cards identically to Suica, i.e. not only on local transit but also in larger cities.
 As Suica is part of the Nationwide Mutual Usage Service, these cards are also interoperable with the ten major cards and usable across Japan.

 Discounted and subsidized fares, such as those for disabled riders, can also be selectively applied in users' home regions while charging standard fares elsewhere.

-Multi-function IC cards include nolbé in Gunma, totra in Tochigi, yamako cherica and shoko cherika in Yamagata, Iwate Green Pass in Iwate, HACHICA in Hachinohe, and AOPASS in Aomori, among others.
+Multi-function IC cards include nolbé in Gunma, totra in Tochigi, yamako cherica and shoko cherica in Yamagata, Iwate Green Pass in Iwate, HACHICA in Hachinohe, and AOPASS in Aomori, among others.
 JR East has viewed this ongoing endeavor as an effort to "promote regional revitalization" in the Tōhoku region by allowing for the use of Suica and other transit cards in these areas, thereby attracting potential visitors and positioning the cards as a component of the company's mobility as a service strategy.
 These cards follow the SD2 FeliCa standard and support reward point programs of both local operators and JR East via FeliCa Pocket.
 They are alternatively referred to as "Regional Collaboration IC cards."

 A revised KURURU IC card launched in Nagano in February 2025, superseding the previous local card of the same name without mutual usage functionality.
-A similar card is planned to be introduced for Alpico Kōtsū buses in Matsumoto in spring 2026.
+In April 2026, Alpico Kōtsū adopted the new KURURU card for its buses in Matsumoto.

 Exceptions

-As of 2025, the ten cards are fully interchangeable (i.e. any system that supports one of the cards will support the other nine) with two exceptions: Kantō Railway's two railway lines in Ibaraki Prefecture, and the Chiba Urban Monorail.
-Both located in the Greater Tokyo Area, these two systems support only PASMO and Suica, and have not yet been upgraded due to low ridership and the high cost of replacing aged equipment.
+The ten cards are fully interchangeable (i.e. any system that supports one of the cards will support the other nine) with the exception of Kantō Railway in Ibaraki Prefecture.
+Kantō Railway's two lines support only PASMO and Suica, and have not yet been upgraded due to low ridership and the high cost of replacing aged equipment.

+Prior to March 14, 2026, Chiba Urban Monorail also only supported PASMO and Suica; plans to support the other Mutual Usage cards beginning the following spring were announced in November 2025.